United States national baseball team: 2017 Classic

-Giancarlo Stanton high-fives Jonathan Lucroy after hitting a home run against the Dominican Republic during the 2017 Classic.

 Team USA won its first game over Colombia, 3–2, in 10 innings on a walk-off single by Adam Jones.
 Following a loss to the Dominican Republic in which it squandered a 5-run lead, the U.S. defeated Canada to reach the second round.

 In the second round, the Americans won the first game by defeating Venezuela, 4–2.
 In the second game the U.S. was defeated by Puerto Rico, 6–5, after giving up four runs in the first inning.
 The U.S. then faced the Dominican Republic in a high-stakes, winner-take-all rematch, with a spot in the championship round on the line.
 Late in the game, with Team USA trailing, Adam Jones delivered a defining moment.
 Tracking a deep fly ball off the bat of his then-Orioles teammate Manny Machado, Jones leaped into the wall to make the catch, creating an iconic image in the outfield.
 Building on that pivotal play, Team USA responded with a late-game rally, overcoming the deficit to secure the victory and advance to the next stage.

 In the championship round semifinals on March 21, the Americans defeated Japan, 2–1, to advance to their first-ever appearance in the Final.
 In the final on March 22, the U.S. once again faced Puerto Rico; this time, however, they ended up winning dominantly by a score of 8–0, capturing their first ever World Baseball Classic title.
-Following the conclusion of the tournament, Eric Hosmer, Christian Yelich, and Marcus Stroman were named to the 2017 All-World Baseball Classic team, with Stroman being named World Baseball Classic MVP.
+Following the conclusion of the tournament, Eric Hosmer, Christian Yelich, and Marcus Stroman were named to the All-World Baseball Classic team, with Stroman being named World Baseball Classic MVP.